 However, it all seems fine when the well-meaning sales person smiles at you.
-Or you get the warm and fuzzy feeling when you picture yourself flipping pancakes on Sunday morning, over the new like-stone composite countertops.
+Or you get the warm and fuzzy feeling when you picture yourself flipping pancakes on Sunday morning, over the new like-stone composite counter tops.
 And while there are ways to cut corners in design, cabinets should not be one of them.

-I compare the sales tactics in showrooms similar to car dealerships.
+I compare the sales tactics in cabinet showrooms similar to car dealerships.
 A high pressure sales person hovering over you and the shiny new paint jobs, and the smell of new leather is enough to make anyone a bit nervous.
 What you should really be looking at is of how well the car drives, and if it will last you longer than the limited warranty offered by the manufacturer.
 Not just how cool you look with your hair blowing in the wind.

-What To look for
+What to look for in cabinets

 - – Box material